 The Club have announced plans to re-develop the Gallowgate End of the stadium.
 The plans which also include the construction of a new conference centre, hotel and residential apartments, would see the overall capacity of the ground increase to around 60,000.
 The plans are subject to local authority approval and as of yet no formal timescales as to when this might take place have been announced.

-Craig Johnson informs me; 'The Club have announced that if they were to stay in the Premier League for the next two consecutive seasons, then they would look at possibly replacing the Geoffrey Watling City Stand, with a new 12,000 seatstand, raising the overall capacity of Carrow Road to 35,000.
+Craig Johnson informs me; ''The Club have announced that at some point they would look at possibly replacing the Geoffrey Watling City Stand, with a new 12,000 seatstand, raising the overall capacity of Carrow Road to 35,000.
 There is also still the option to add an additional tier to the Jarrold (South) Stand (the foundations are already in place) which would further raise the capacity of the ground to around 39,000.'
 5.8.11

 With the failure of the England World Cup bid, plans for a new stadium have been shelved for the time being.
 The Club may now concentrate instead on re-developing the older Main Stand side of the ground, however nothing is likely to happen on this front, until Forest are successful in gaining promotion back to the Premier League.

 Foundations have been put in place for the future construction of a fourth stand, at the West End of the stadium.
-However it is unlikely that this will be built for at least a couple of years.
+However it is unlikely that this will be built until the Club move further up the leagues.

 The Club have plans to replace the existing terrace at the North end of the ground, with a larger affair, housing some 3,000 supporters.
 However, no firm time scales have been announced as to when this might take place.